 RAD ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 19, 2023 in the Class Action Filed on Behalf of Rite Aid Corporation Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Rite Aid Corporation (NYSE: RAD) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Rite Aid Corporation RAD alleging that the Company violated federal securities laws.

 Class Period: April 26, 2018 to March 13, 2023